 —D.B., age 51, diagnosed at C.L.A.S.S. with Asperger’s

 - Evaluation, testing and diagnosis (new diagnoses, neuropsychological and psychological testing) – Our clinicians will help to identify ASD and associated problems across the lifespan and to recommend and provide services to improve the lives of clients and their families.
-We also provide careful testing to determine what school services may be needed for students with ASD.

 Frequently Asked Questions:

 Q: Why is it important to know if you have Autism Spectrum Disorder/Asperger’s Syndrome (ASD)?

 A: People with ASD often say that it helps them to know why they have spent years feeling “different” from other people.
 Families report that they are relieved to better understand the person as well.
 The choice of treatments may be affected, and other problems may be reinterpreted in light of an ASD diagnosis.